antvis/G2/site/docs/manual/core/scale/point.en.md

 ### Use Cases

-- Even distribution of discrete data (such as categorical axes, grouped point distribution, etc.)
+- Even distribution of discrete data (such as categorical axis, grouped point distribution, etc.)

 - Scenarios where categorical data needs to be mapped to a continuous range